blindnet-io/product-management/refs/schemas/priv/examples.md

 #### Transcend

-The following correspondence of [HIPPA](https://www.hhs.gov/hipaa) categories can be used:
+The following correspondence of [data categories](https://www.luc.edu/its/aboutits/itspoliciesguidelines/hipaainformation/18hipaaidentifiers/) needed for [HIPPA](https://www.hhs.gov/hipaa) compliance can be used:

 | HIPPA Category | PRIV Data Category |
 | -------------- | ------------------ |